Captonomy/assessment/ml-engineer/README.md

 Your task is to devise a model capable of extracting structured information from a collection of document images (e.g., invoice, utility-bill, bill-of-lading, tax forms etc).
 These documents exhibit semi-structured characteristics, wherein predefined fields such as *name*, *amount*, *address*, etc usually exist in this type of document.
 The challenge lies in identifying these fields accurately across diverse document layouts.
 Assume that the image can be converted to textual form, including spatial information, using an OCR engine, yet the quality of the OCR is not always very good (e.g. hard-to-read handwritten info, badly-digited documents, etc).

 #### Goal
-The goal is to create a solution that either requires no training at all to begin extracting information from structured documents that has never seen before and has not been trained on.
+The goal is to create a solution that **requires no training at all** to begin extracting information from structured documents that has never seen before and has not been trained on.

 #### Challenges
 - Variability in field positions across images due to diverse document layouts.